intel-lab-lkp/linux/Documentation/livepatch/livepatch.rst

 3. Consistency model
 ====================

 Functions are there for a reason.
-They take some input parameters, get or release locks, read, process, and even write some data in a defined way, have return values.
+They take some input parameters, acquire or release locks, read, process, write some data in a defined way, and also have return values.
 In other words, each function has a defined semantic.

 Many fixes do not change the semantic of the modified functions.
 For